aulb/notes/array/README.md

 *Cumulative sum up to two indices, say **i** and **j** is at a difference of **k**.*
 *Further, for every sum encountered, we also determine the number of times the sum `sum - k` has occured already, since it will determine the number of times a subarray with sum `k` has occured up to the current index.
 We increment the count by the same amount.* i.e: We can make two different subarrays with sum `k` at index `i`.

+# Implement Queue Using Stacks
+More straight forward than you think.
+Peek should do something extra for you.

+# Implement Stack Using Queues
+Also more straight forward, O(n) for one of the method is fine.